ton-community/ton-docs/docs/develop/dapps/cookbook.md

 k | 10010001 | yes | yes |
 0 | 11010001 | no | yes |

+It's important to note that in base64 encoding, each character represents **6 bits** of information.
+As you can observe, in all cases, the last 2 bits remain unchanged, so in this case, we can focus on the first letter.
+If they changed, it would affect the next character in the address.

 Also, in some libraries, you may notice a field called "url safe."
 The thing is, the base64 format is not url safe, which means there can be issues when transmitting this address in a link.
 When urlSafe = true, all `+` symbols are replaced with `-`, and all `/` symbols are replaced with `_`.
 You can obtain these address formats using the following code:

 <Tabs groupId="code-examples">